YingzhouLi/HMat/README.md

-# HMat.jl
+# HMat
-Hierarchical Matrix in Julia
+Hierarchical Matrix in Julia and Matlab